White Feather Campaign: Legacy

+Accolades, and Voting rights for women

 Government and media accolades soon followed for those feminist leaders who demonstrated zealous patriotism.
 Emmeline and Christabel Pankhurst were praised by the establishment press for their efforts to incite men into enlisting.
 The WSPU's newspaper was rebranded Britannia to reflect its nationalist mission.
 In 1918, Christabel Pankhurst even stood for Parliament in the so-called "Khaki Election" as a candidate of the ruling coalition – and was endorsed by Prime Minister David Lloyd George's government (a 'coupon' endorsement) in recognition of her wartime loyalty.

 Soon after the 1918 Armistice, the Parliament passed the Representation of the People Act, which granted the vote to women over the age of 30 – a landmark, though partial, victory for women's suffrage.
 This outcome was widely interpreted as a reward for women's loyalty and contributions during the war.
 Politicians who had opposed women's suffrage before the war, such as former Prime Minister H. H. Asquith, changed their position in 1917–1918 in part because they were impressed by women's patriotic service.

+Scholarly legacy

+Despite numerous mentions and recollections of the White Feather Movement, Scholars suggest it has received only passing attention from historians of the war.
+Feminist scholars in UK and the US, influenced in the early eighties by the women's peace encampment at Greenham Common, have focused almost exclusively on the much celebrated history of feminist pacifism.

+In response to the work of Arthur Marwick, David Mitchell, and other historians who highlighted vivid accounts of women's enthusiasm for the war, the Greenham Common school argued that the white feather campaign was largely misogynistic propaganda designed to discredit women while obscuring the more substantial contributions of feminist pacifists.
+According to historian Nicoletta Gullace, although more recent scholarship in women's history has broadened its focus beyond pacifism, feminist historians have still paid relatively little attention to campaign itself, or the active role that women played in the recruitment campaigns.

+In May 1964, Gordon Watkins, producer of a BBC series commemorating the fiftieth anniversary of the First World War, published an advertisement seeking accounts from women who had presented white feathers during the war, as well as from the men who had received them.
+Gordon suggested "I doubt if any of these women will be brazen enough to admit it now," and described its aim as examining the "lunatic fringe" that had existed on the British home front during part of the conflict.
+The BBC received numerous responses from men who reported having been given white feathers, but only two letters from women who acknowledged distributing them.

+Social opinions

+Following the 1950s, the first World War increasingly came to be viewed as a tragic and futile conflict.
+This shift in public memory influenced how surviving relatives interpreted the White Feather movement, with many directly attributing the deaths of loved ones to the movement.